tytydraco/yessleep/out/I_Found_Out_Why_My_Dad_Never_Talked_About_His_Experience_in_the_Vietnam_War_Part_3.md

 "What do you want to do?" she asks, her voice trembling.

 "When I give the signal, make noise on your side.
-Draw one head towards you."
+Draw it towards you."

 She looks at me, her eyes wide with fear and disbelief.
 "You're insane!"

 "Trust me," I say, formulating a risky plan in my mind.
 "We can turn one against the other."

 Tuyết hesitates, uncertain.
-But one of the heads lunges again, narrowly missing her with its venomous fangs, the urgency of the situation leaves no room for doubt.
+But one of the heads lunges again, narrowly missing her, the urgency of the situation leaves no room for doubt.
 She nods.

 Tuyết grasps her machete, striking it against the tunnel wall.
 The sharp, metallic clangs echo through the confined space, drawing the attention of the mutant viper.
 Its heads, momentarily distracted, swivel towards the source of the noise.
 Seizing the opportunity, I leap towards the right head, wrapping my arms around its thick, muscular neck.
 The creature writhes violently, its scales abrasive against my skin.

-The right head, in its frantic attempts to dislodge me, thrashes wildly, slamming me against the left.The left head, its attention drawn towards me, strikes with lethal intent, its jaws agape and fangs dripping with venom.
+The right head, in its frantic attempts to dislodge me, thrashes wildly, slamming me against the left.

+The left head, its attention drawn towards me, strikes with lethal intent, its jaws agape and fangs dripping with venom.

 In the split-second before the left head's fangs can sink into me, I release my grip on the right head and throw myself to the side.